Fiach-Dubh/BITCOIN-YouTube/README.md

 On Sponsors:

-Ideally there should be no sponsors or Ads in these contributor video's, but this may be negotiable depending on the feedback from contributors.
-At maximum sponsorships should only be a visual within the video, and should not be talked about at all by contributors. wasting peoples time shilling for your sponsor degrades the signal.
+Ideally the fewer the sponsors or Ads in these contributor video's the better, but this may be fine within reason.

 Upload Guidelines: